-When the engine coolant temperature and outside air temperature are low, the air flow from the foot outlets may not operate for a maximum of 150 seconds.
+When the engine coolant temperature and outside air temperature are low, the air flow from the foot outlets may not operate.
 This is not a malfunction.
 After the coolant temperature warms up, air will flow normally from the foot outlets.